Skip to main content

 Pupusas

-Thick, handmade flatbreads filled with savory combinations like cheese, pork, beans, or loroco, a vine flower bud native to Central America.
-Typically served with curtido (a lightly fermented cabbage slaw) and salsa roja.
+Thick handmade flatbreads stuffed with cheese, pork, beans, or loroco, the Central American vine bud.
+They come with curtido (a lightly fermented cabbage slaw) and salsa roja.

 Pastelitos de Carne